Running Integration Tests

 Adjust the PHPUnit configuration file

-Without adjustments it will run all core integration tests, which is useful for example on a continuous integration server.
+Without adjustments, the default configuration runs all core integration tests, which is useful on a continuous integration server.

 When making adjustments to the configuration, copy the default file to